Compute Infrastructure for ML Workloads

 §1 stopped at the kernel boundary.
 The piece that translates between “kernel” and “this specific GPU” is the driver.

-A driver is a kernel module — code loaded at runtime so the kernel learns how to speak one class of device.
-On load it registers with the kernel’s device framework, the kernel walks PCIe, the driver binds to each matching device, and exposes them as files under /dev.
+A driver is a kernel module — code that runs in kernel space (with full hardware access) and can be loaded or unloaded at runtime without rebooting, extending the kernel to speak to a specific class of device.
+On load it registers with the kernel’s device framework; the kernel then walks the PCIe bus (a tree structure connecting the CPU to all expansion devices), the driver binds to each device matching its vendor/device ID pair, and exposes them as files under /dev.
 Opening /dev/nvidia0 is how userspace attaches to the first GPU.

 What people call “the NVIDIA driver” is four cooperating modules, each owning one concern: